Kevin Zeroli

-Kevin Zeroli (born 11 January 2005) is an Italian professional footballer who plays as a midfielder for club Monza, on loan from AC Milan.
+Kevin Zeroli (born 11 January 2005) is an Italian professional footballer who plays as a midfielder for club Südtirol, on loan from AC Milan.
+He is an Italian youth international.

 Club career

 AC Milan

 Zeroli is a youth product of his boyhood club AC Milan, having joined them at the age of five.
 He signed a professional contract with AC Milan in June 2023 until 2027.
 He went on to captain their U19 squad for the 2023–24 season.
 He made both his senior and professional debut as a substitute for AC Milan in a 1–0 Serie A match home win over Sassuolo on 30 December 2023.

 Zeroli made his debut for the newly created reserve team Milan Futuro on 10 August 2024, starting the game as the first ever captain for a 3–0 away win Coppa Italia Serie C first round match against Lecco.

 Loan to Monza

 On 3 February 2025, Zeroli moved to fellow Serie A club Monza, on six-month loan until the end of the 2024–25 season.
-On 21 June 2025, his loan-spell was extended for the 2025–26 season.
+On 21 June 2025, his loan-spell was extended for the 2025–26 season, with Monza now relegated to Serie B.